BernhardHumm/AAI/manuscript/03_Knowledge_Representation.md

 When you are interested in multi-value query results, then multiple result variables may be specified in the `SELECT` clause of a SPARQL query.

-The following query, e.g., lists artist with their corresponding place of birth.
+The following sample query lists artist with their corresponding place of birth.

     SELECT  ?l ?b
     WHERE {